chanshiyucx/blog/journal/004-interview-simulation.md

 You've built a platform that solves a real problem - helping drivers find trusted workshops they can actually book online.
 What I find really smart is your integration strategy.
 You're not just waiting for users to find you; you integrate with existing workshop systems and make them visible on platforms people already use, like Google, manufacturer apps, or insurance portals.

 As a frontend developer, this is really exciting to me.
 The user interface becomes the core of the business, it has to be seamless and build trust instantly for both drivers and workshop partners.
-The challenge of creating such a high-impact, user-friendly platform is what really draws me to this role at Repareo.
+The challenge of creating such a high-impact, user-friendly platform is what really appeals to me for this role at Repareo.

 ### Application Reason